The EBRD is well placed to help southern and eastern Mediterranean countries make the transition to economic and political pluralism.

 The first investments in Egypt, Jordan, Tunisia and Morocco were given the go-ahead in September 2012.

-The EBRD has appointed Hildegard Gacek as its Managing Director in the region and head of offices for the four countries and opened permanent offices in Tunis, Amman in 2013 and Egypt in 2014.
-The opening of a permanent office in Morocco is planned for 2015.
+The EBRD has appointed Hildegard Gacek as its Managing Director in the region and head of offices for the four countries and opened permanent offices in Tunis, Amman in 2013 and Cairo in 2014.
+We opened a permanent office in Casablanca, Morocco, in April 2015.

 The EBRD’s expertise in managing transition is likely to be just as valuable in the years to come as the financing it can unlock, both its own and that of other investors.

 The EBRD’s activities, alongside governments of these countries, will focus on fostering the growth of small and medium-sized enterprises (SMEs) through investments in loans and equities, boosting agribusiness, improving banking services, creating local capital markets and supporting renewable energy and energy efficiency.

 Assisting SMEs will help spur job creation and stem high unemployment, especially among young people.

 In addition to the financing, the EBRD will provide support and expertise through policy dialogue, capacity-building and other forms of technical assistance.